paulmarinos/covid-19-tracker/README.md

 - sklearn for statistical modeling

-## Objectives:
+## Purpose:

 - Analyze the number of COVID-19 cases and deaths by U.S. state over time
+- Calculate the R-squared value to find correlation between cases and deaths
 - Calculate COVID-19 mortality rate by state
-- Create a tool that will quickly visualize the data using tables and charts
+- Visualize the data using tables and charts
-- Allow user to search by either state or date and sort data by columns
+- Search by either state or date then sort columns
-- Allow user to plot the data and fit a linear regression model
+- Plot the data and fit a linear regression model
-- Calculate R-squared value

-## R-squared value:

-The Rsquared value, or correlation of determination, explains how closely correlated the dependent value (cases) is with the independent value (deaths).